vmware-tanzu/tanzu-dev-portal/content/guides/project-reactor-build-graphql-subscription-with-redis/index.md

 The final piece of the puzzle is the GraphQL subscription; we will create the GraphQL controller and link it with the `valueFlux` bean to receive the messages published by the Redis publisher and emitted in the sink by the Redis subscriber.

-The GraphQL schema file has a type declared for the subscription, that which outputs string values.
+The GraphQL schema file has a type declared for the subscription, that outputs string values.

 ![drawing](images/image-07.png)